EXCLUSIVE: Govt asks handset manufacturers to quickly roll out updates for 5G services

 This comes after operators like Airtel said that there is no requirement to change the existing SIM.
 As per Airtel the 4G SIM will work in 5G phones.
 There will be no requirement to change one’s SIM but the phone must be5G-enabled.
 Jio, has also not declared any changes in the SIM card, but it is also working on the launch of its 5G phone soon.

 Apple said in a statement on Wednesday that it will roll out 5G updates in December.
 "5G will be enabled via a software update and will start rolling out to iPhone users in December," it stated.
 All iPhone models since 2020 are 5G-enabled.
 Same is the case with Samsung.
 Its A53, A33, Galaxy S21 FE, Galaxy S22 Ultra, Galaxy M33, Flip4, Galaxy S22, Galaxy S22+, and Fold4 can work on the 5G network but there are also a host of Samsung phones that are not equipped for 5G.
 The company said in a statement that they have the widest portfolio of 5G devices.
-"We are working closely with our operator partners and are committed to rolling out OTA updates across all our 5G devices by end of November 2022, enabling Indian consumers to experience 5G seamlessly," it said.
+"We are working closely with our operator partners and are committed to rolling out OTA updates across all our 5G devices by mid-November 2022, enabling Indian consumers to experience 5G seamlessly," said a company spokesperson.

 For Realme, 85 per cent of its models already support SA.
 OnePlus’ latest launches are 5G-ready but OnePlus 8, 8T, 8Pro, Nord 2 and 9R still need to be updated.